If you’re like most non-native speakers, you’re probably concerned about whether people understand you when you’re speaking English.

 Reason #4: They’re misreading your meaning because of your tone.

-The fourth reason that native English speakers may not understand you is that they’re misreading your meaning because of your tone.
+The fourth reason that native English speakers may not understand you is that they’re misreading your meaning because of your tone of voice.

 There are a number of reasons that your tone may not be consistent with the way we use intonation in American English.